Penelope Ford: All Elite Wrestling (2019–present)

-On May 23, 2020, Ford had her first ever PPV match on Double or Nothing facing Kris Statlander which Ford was a last minute replacement in the match due to Britt Baker being injured where Ford was defeated.
-On the June 10 episode of AEW Dynamite, Ford teamed with Nyla Rose to defeat Hikaru Shida and Kris Statlander where she pinned Shida thus earning her an AEW Women's World Championship match at Fyter Fest.
+On May 23, 2020, Ford had her first ever PPV match on Double or Nothing facing Kris Statlander which Ford was a last minute replacement in the match due to Baker being injured where Ford was defeated.
+On the June 10 episode of AEW Dynamite, Ford teamed with Nyla Rose to defeat Hikaru Shida and Statlander where she pinned Shida thus earning her an AEW Women's World Championship match at Fyter Fest.
 At the event, Ford was unsuccessful at capturing the title as she was defeated by Shida.
 At All Out, Ford announced that she and Sabian were getting married while also teasing that they will reveal who his best man is for the wedding on the following Dynamite.
 On the September 9 episode of Dynamite, Miro was revealed to be the best man for Sabian and Ford's wedding.
-On the October 23, 2021 episode of Dynamite, Ford competed in the AEW TBS Women's championship tournament where she faced Ruby Soho and lost.
-After months of feuding, Ford and The Bunny lost in a street fight against Anna Jay and Tay Conti on the December 31, 2021 episode of AEW Rampage.
+On the October 23, 2021, episode of Dynamite, Ford competed in the AEW TBS Women's championship tournament where she faced Ruby Soho and lost.
+After months of feuding, Ford and The Bunny lost in a street fight against Anna Jay and Tay Conti on the December 31, 2021, episode of AEW Rampage.
 On July 8, 2022, after Tony Khan received criticism over not utilizing Ford since January, he announced that she is not medically clear to compete.
 On August 15, Ford made her return to AEW on AEW Dark Elevation defeating Heather Reckless by submission.

+After a two-year hiatus following extended health difficulties, Ford made her return on the October 8, 2024 episode of AEW Dynamite attacking Jamie Hayter with a steel chair before being chased away by Hayter.
+On the October 19 episode of Collision, Ford attacked Hayter due to belief of being forgotten during her two-year hiatus.
+On the October 26 episode of Collision, she made her in-ring return in over two years in a victory against Robyn Renegade.
+Her feud with Hayter would lead to a match on the November 6 episode of Dynamite, which Ford would lose to Jamie Hayter, and would further lose the following week to Britt Baker.

+On the February 19, 2025 episode of Dynamite, Ford formed an alliance with Megan Bayne., on the March 5, 2025 episode of "Dynamite" the duo scored their first victory against Kris Statlander and Thunder Rosa, Penelope would wrestle at the Double or Nothing pre-show match alongside Megan Bayne, and was defeated by Harley Cameron & Anna Jay, via pinfall, they would get a rematch on the following Dynamite with, Penelope & Megan coming out victorious.
+In October 2025, Ford and Bayne formed a stable with FTR (Cash Wheeler, Dax Harwood, and Stokely), known as "Top Gods"., she would suffer an injury on the October 22, 2025 edition of Dynamite and the following week it was announced she suffered a torn UCL that would require surgery, rendering her out indefinitely.